ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

     Figure 6: SCIM action for Client Active Dynamic Query
 ~~~

-   1. The SCIM client will perform an HTTP GET requesting a delta list of SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA) since the previous SCIM action.
+   1. The SCIM client will perform an HTTP GET requesting a delta list of
+      SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA) since the previous SCIM action.
-   2. The SCIM Service Provider will return the delta list of RO and their RA along with additional metadata information for auditing purposes.
+   2. The SCIM Service Provider will return the delta list of
+      SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA)
+      along with additional metadata information for auditing purposes.

 #### Domain Replication Mode
  This is an action specifically for triggers that are events.
 In this mode, there is an administrative relationship spanning multiple operational domains.
 Data shared in events typically uses the full mode variation of change events, including the data payload attribute.
 This eliminates the need for a callback to retrieve additional data.